MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Main Instance LifeCycle states: Running, Stopped, Terminated.
 Stopped instance still generates storage charges.
 * AMI (Amazon Machine Image) can be created to run EC2 instance or AMI can be created from running EC2 instance.
 * AMI is either private - only the owner can use it; or you can explicitly add other AWS accounts, so those can use it; or you can make it public, hence everybody can use it.
-* To connecto EC2 instance running Windows you have to use 3389 Remote Desktop Protocol, for Linux - SSH port 22.
+* To connect to EC2 instance running Windows you have to use 3389 Remote Desktop Protocol, for Linux - SSH port 22.

 ## S3 Basics

-* Global Storage PLatform - Regional Resilient.
+* Global Storage Platform - Regional Resilient.
 * Public service.
 * S3 Objects are identifiable by file name.
 Object value is content being stored.
 One object can be from 0 to 5 TB.
 * Bucket name needs to be globally unique - accross all regions and all accounts.
 Buckets can hold unlimited amount of objects.